Russian lawmakers ratify WTO entry

 The upper chamber of Russia’s parliament, the Federation Council, also must approve the bill before it is sent to Putin to sign into law.

-Additional reporting by Doug Palmer in Washington; Editing by Timothy Heritage, Bill Trott and Sofina Mirza-Reid
+Additional reporting by Doug Palmer in Washington; Editing by Timothy Heritage and Bill Trott